leighlawhon/lxd/pages/learning-theory.markdown

 Robinson, Jennifer D, and Adam M Persky.
 “Developing Self-Directed Learners.”
 American journal of pharmaceutical education vol. 84,3 (2020): 847512. doi:10.5688/ajpe847512

 Wang, Yung-Fu, et al. “The key elements of gamification in corporate training – The Delphi method.”
 Entertainment Computing, vol. 40, Jan.
 2022, p.
 100463. https://doi.org/10.1016/j.entcom.2021.100463.

-Describe a learning scenario in which behaviorism is the primary learning theory that drives the activity.
-Do not use an example of something you have experienced firsthand; instead, apply behaviorism to an example you create.
-Remember, behaviorism is focused on observable behavior, so provide enough detail to explain the behavior you would observe to know if someone learned.
-Include the stimulus and the response in the learning scenario and the types of positive and negative reinforcement in your scenario.

 {% include heading_anchors.html level="2" h_text="Week 3" %}